Guided Alpine Climbing in the French Alps/Chamonix

 Midi-Plan Traverse - Rock, Snow and Ice, 1 day

 Climbers descending the Aiguille du Midi, with the North Face of the Grandes Jorasses in the background.
-Michael Powers
+AAI Collection

 The Aiguilles de Chamonix tower above the town and present an awesome facade of granite pillars, tumbling glaciers, and icy couloirs.
 Our route travels the crest of this rampart between its principal summits, the Aiguille du Midi and the Aiguille du Plan.
 A fine snow arete and moderate mixed climbing lead to the summit of the Plan.
 From here we descend the broken Glacier d'Envers du Plan to the gentle ice of the Mer de Glace along a scenic route beneath the entire range of the Aiguilles.
 The maximum ratio is 2:1.